 For Rooftop Gardens, we enable to grow nutritious produce by using lightweight, vertical, hydroponic systems.
 The eco-friendly approach cuts the use of land, labor, energy, and 90% of the water used in traditional gardening.
 This allows enjoying some pretty amazing environments with minimal upkeep, adding value and appeal to the property.

-Urban farming is a holistic vision of a future in which communities in dense urban areas grow food as part of their everyday lifestyle.
-Farm Urbana blends farming experience with design principles and contributes to healthy sustainable buildings.
-Creating a sustainable healthy lifestyle can be accomplished by the practice of permaculture design or the use of hydroponic systems.
+Farm Urbana provides a holistic vision of a future where communities in urban areas grow food as part of their everyday lifestyle.
+Farm Urbana blends farming experience with design principles and contributes to healthy, sustainable buildings.
+Creating a sustainable healthy lifestyle can be accomplished with the practice of permaculture design framework.

 “It is with great pleasure that I strongly recommend Ruth Meghiddo, founder of Farm Urbana.
 Ruth’s commitment to the environment and sustainable urban farming is both noble in cause and practical in application.
 Her tower gardens are economical, healthful, delicious and sustainable.
 Her keen knowledge as an architect enhances her overall sense and use of space, ambiance and environmental impact.
 Her concept of rooftop gardening is an efficient use of space for growing your food and your health.
 It is also a marvelous way to create community through gardening.
 Bravo, Ruth on making a true positive difference in the world.”